PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuation.md

 you can't mix the two (the example shown just above is also used earlier in this RFC with positional parameters and switch parameters used without values, matching the way it is often used as a single-line command).
-1. There's no way to include unparsed arguments after the stop-parsing sigil in splatting.
-You can add it afterwards, but not include it within.
+1. Inline splatting does not provide any support for wrapping unparsed arguments after the stop-parsing sigil.
+In contrast, with this proposal it would be possible to span commands that use the stop-parsing sigil across multiple lines.
 1. Splatting requires a different syntax than typical parameter/argument input, which is more to learn.
 In contrast, the proposal above only requires learning about the `@` sigil (borrowed from splatting, but without specifying hashtables